Holder's four in four beats England

 At one point, West Indies went 42 balls between boundaries, with impetus eventually coming from Powell, who despite hitting a scintillating hundred in the third match of the series, was held back at number six and did not arrive until the 15th over.

-From a low stance, he belted four sixes when England returned to pace at the death, with skipper Pollard following in his slipstream.
+From a low stance, he belted four sixes when England returned to pace at the death, and skipper Pollard followed in his slipstream.

 Overall, England's spin trio returned 4-54 from 10 overs, while their pace counterparts went wicketless and leaked 122 runs from the same amount.